 Roles in teams

-Non-team users are users who were invited directly to boards, but not to the team itself.
+Non-team users are users who were invited directly to boards via email, but not to the team itself.
 They can access the boards but can't create their own ones.
+Non-team users are available on paid and Education plans only.

-A Company can have several teams under its umbrella, Occasional Members and Non-Team Editors.
+A Company can have several teams under its umbrella, Occasional and Non-Team Users.

-- Company admins are members with extended rights to manage users, team admins, security, access rights settings, and other properties of the Company and teams within it.
-They don’t receive any special level of access to other users' content.
+- Company Admins are members with extended rights to manage users, team admins, security, access rights settings, and other properties of the Company and teams within it.
+They don’t receive any special level of access to other users' content (unless they are assigned Content Admin rights on Enterprise plan).
 There can be multiple Company admins.

-Occasional members are users who were invited to a team of the Company as members and consume Day Passes.
-They can access all the team boards and projects with respect to their sharing settings as well as create their own boards.
+- Members are users who were invited to a team of the Company as members.
+They can access all the team-shared boards and projects as well as create their own boards.
+Members can have Full or Occasional license.
+Occasional users consume Day Passes.

-Non-team users are users who were only invited directly to boards in any of the Company’s teams.
-Those Non-team users that can edit boards in the teams consume Day Passes.
+Non-team users are users who were only invited directly (via email) to boards in any of the Company’s teams.
+Non-team users can have Free or Occasional license and can also be converted to Full users.
+Those Non-team users that can edit boards in the teams consume Day Passes unless their license is changed to Full.